-I’m Bek Stone, a veteran product and design director.
-I build and care for extraordinary teams and lead them in the creation of products both new to market and loved by millions.
+I’m Bek Stone, a veteran brand and product designer.
+I help build extraordinary businesses, leading teams in the creation of products both new to market and loved by millions.

 For the last decade, systems thinking has woven its way through all I do, trading friction for efficiency.
 Strategy and an eye for the iconic help me shepherd brands to a space uniquely their own.
 Above all are people—saturating this wild ride with endless inspiration.
 Fostering great talent, advocating the quest for fulfillment, and rallying the whole lot to work together is pure delight.